 WordPress is a free open-source CMS (Content Management System) written in PHP and uses MySQL, WordPress is one of the most popular CMS, It does not support any other database other than MySQL, Due to a lack of support for any other Database, It sometimes turns into a problem when the user wants to have WordPress installed but does not have MySQL database for various reasons sometimes the Web Server is not powerful enough to handle MySQL or the hosting service does not offer MySQL in specific plans.
 Certain hosting services run the MySQL database in a separate data center, which can sometimes be slow to fetch the data or slow the WordPress system entirely on higher traffic.

-Also, read bout, My experience with WordPress SQLite.
+Also, read about, My experience with WordPress SQLite.

 How do we achieve this?